mengshuos/tp/docs/UserGuide.md

   > e.g. if the command specifies `n/NAME p/PHONE_NUMBER`,
   > you can also type `p/PHONE_NUMBER n/NAME`.

+* For single-word commands, if you type any subsequent parameters, you will get an error
+  > e.g. `help test` gives an error

 * If you are using a PDF version of this document, be careful when copying and pasting commands directly.
     * This is because you may accidentally copy over hidden invalid characters.
 </div>